OHDSI/PatientLevelPrediction/README.md

 - Extracts the necessary data from a database in OMOP Common Data Model format for multiple covariate settings.
 - Uses a large set of covariates including for example all drugs, diagnoses, procedures, as well as age, comorbidity indexes, and custom covariates.
 - Allows you to add custom covariates or cohort covariates.
-- Includes a large number of state-of-the-art machine learning algorithms that can be used to develop predictive models, including Regularized logistic regression, Random forest, Gradient boosting machines, Decision tree, Naive Bayes, K-nearest neighbours, Neural network and AdaBoost, SVM.
+- Includes a large number of state-of-the-art machine learning algorithms that can be used to develop predictive models, including Regularized logistic regression, Random forest, Gradient boosting machines, Decision tree, Naive Bayes, K-nearest neighbours, Neural network, AdaBoost and Support vector machines.
 - Allows you to add custom algorithms.
 - Allows you to add custom feature engineering
 - Allows you to add custom under/over sampling (or any other sampling) [note: based on existing research this is not recommended]